Transfer Student FAQ's

 • Make copies of your taxes and W2 forms in case the Office of Financial Aid requests these documents.

-A: Transfer students who apply for admission for Summer or Fall term by February 1st are considered automatically for merit-based admissions scholarships.
+Transfer students who apply for admission for Summer or Fall term by February 1st are considered automatically for merit-based admissions scholarships.
 Eligibility for these scholarships is based on the student’s residency status and their transfer GPA.
 All scholarships are offered subject to the availability of funding.

-A: Newly admitted and current OSU students are eligible to apply for merit-based, need-based, and activity-based scholarships through the OSU ScholarDollars system.
+Newly admitted and current OSU students are eligible to apply for merit-based, need-based, and activity-based scholarships through the OSU ScholarDollars system.
 In order to submit an OSU ScholarDollars application, students must have been admitted to OSU and have an active ONID account.
 Scholarship application deadlines in OSU ScholarDollars vary, but most are in mid-February.
 Students are encouraged to apply for admission as early as possible to maximize their access to these scholarship opportunities.
 In addition to information about OSU campus scholarships, ScholarDollars also offers a searchable list of external scholarship opportunities.

 There are several ways in which your aid may be delayed.
 Here are the most common reasons: